Yet Another Day as an Outcast

 He looked up as the kids talked to themselves when Eldritch walked into the room under Hawthorne that the Outcasts used for their impromptu music practices and mini-concerts for whoever decided to pop by.
 This could range from nobody to half of Hawthorne, Whitman or Twain at any given time.
 Today, however the instruments weren't in attendance, as they had new freshmen to break in.

-Eldritch led in an unassuming but fairly pretty girl, and settled her in next to the other three kids.
+Eldritch led in a rather blatantly exotic, redheaded girl, and settled her in next to the other three kids.
 Two girls, one boy and one somewhere in between but moving towards the male spectrum of life sat fidgeting and nervous.
-The girl Caitlin was leading in was already showing signs of severe GSD, as her legs were seeming to split at the bottoms and her ass seemed to expand into a white-furred spider-like abdomen that he knew would probably grow to terrifying proportions.
+The girl Caitlin was leading in was already showing signs of severe GSD, as she sported black-leather wings, and the black-spade tail and horns of a succubus, as well as the claws and body to match.
 The boys looked fairly normal and were probably going to be paired off with some of the heavier GSD freshmen who they would likely get along with, as was the tradition of Twain and Whitman.

 “So what’d I miss?”
 Eldritch was in a fairly cheerful mood, even though her charge seemed somewhat apprehensive.

 "Not much, we got done showing off the basics, did the tour of the Whateley 'I'm cool so it's mandatory that you see my stuff' exhibit."
 Jericho ticked off fingers as he talked.
 "We got bored waiting for you so me and Diamond both told stories about the kinda crap that happens around here at the school, all before we met you of course.
 You're just too normal to make good conversational material."